 I’m providing a video for a visual.
 Check out this video from TUNZE that shows how to assemble and disassemble their nano protein skimmer

 Should you run a protein skimmer on a small tank – I would if it’s within your budget.
 It never hurts to add additional filtration.
-It would also help with handling higher stocking levels, especially if you purchase a high quality one.
+It would also help with handling higher stocking levels, especially if you purchase a high-quality one.

-What Is The Smallest Protein Skimmer?
+What Is The Smallest One?

 The smallest nano protein skimmer you can purchase is the Reef Glass Nano.
 It is made of Pyrex glass and built in the USA.
 It is the smallest and thinnest nano protein skimmer you can buy.